ipfs/specs/src/unixfs.md

   [GHSA-q264-w97q-q778](https://github.com/advisories/GHSA-q264-w97q-q778) for details
   on this vulnerability.
   :::
-- `decode(PBNode.Data).Data` is a bitmap field indicating which buckets contain entries.
+- `decode(PBNode.Data).Data` contains a bitfield indicating which buckets contain entries.
+  Each bit corresponds to one bucket (0 to fanout-1), with bit value 1 indicating the bucket is occupied.
+The bitfield is stored in little-endian byte order.
+The bitfield size in bytes is `fanout/8`, which is why fanout SHOULD be a multiple of 8.
+  - Implementations MUST write this bitfield when creating HAMT nodes
+  - Implementations SHOULD use this bitfield for efficient traversal (checking which buckets exist without examining all links)
-  Each bit represents one bucket.
-While included in the protobuf, implementations typically derive bucket occupancy from the link names directly
+  - Note: Some implementations derive bucket occupancy from link names instead of reading the bitfield, but this is less efficient

 The field `Name` of an element of `PBNode.Links` for a HAMT uses a hex-encoded prefix corresponding to the bucket index, zero-padded to a width of `log2(fanout)/4` characters.

-Implementations choose when to convert a regular directory to HAMT based on various criteria such as estimated block size or number of directory entries.
-See [Block Size Considerations](#block-size-considerations) for typical thresholds.

 To illustrate the HAMT structure with a concrete example: